Not a tape to watch

 Annie (Cameron Diaz) and Jay (Jason Segal) run through the marital/parenthood trap as to drop their characters into predictable ditches from which they cannot climb out.
 They’re buried before given a chance to relax in this miserable techno-fear story – and all with Apple’s glowing LED logo spread across the movie, as if this is some twisted reality where this scenario sells stock.

+Annie and Jay, in an attempt to spice things up in the bedroom slightly, decide to film themselves doing the dirty and create an intercourse video (a Sex Tape if you will).
 Thus, the title which is spread around via Jay’s syncing app to friends and family who have partaken in Jay’s implausible iPad charity giving, followed with a preposterous and reckless two house chase to recover from the mishap.

 Rob Lowe pops up in an elongated pace-sinking scene from which Sex Tape will never recover.
 A bit of egregious animal abuse (humor!), stifling cocaine gags, and unreal idiocy is too far, yet there seems to exist no realization of how rapidly Sex Tape is falling apart.